jackmiller1986/TurtlePulseCore/Initial_Startup.md

 After flashing and setting up connections/configurations appropriately, you should be able to either obtain the CANBUS UUID (if using CAN) or the device serial path (e.g., ``/dev/serial/by-id/...``) (if using USB) for the AFC-Lite MCU.
 Please ensure you have these values before you proceed, as they will be required.

 ## Make note of any toolhead sensor pins
-If you are using [FilamATrix](https://github.com/thunderkeys/FilamATrix), and are using toolhead endstop sensors, make a note of what MCU pins those sensors are connected for the pre-extruder gear sensor (aka ``tool_start``) and post-extruder gear sensor (``tool_end``).
+If you are using [FilamATrix](https://github.com/thunderkeys/FilamATrix), and are using toolhead endstop sensors, make a note of what MCU pins those sensors are connected for the pre-extruder gear sensor (aka ``pin_tool_start``) and post-extruder gear sensor (``pin_tool_end``).
 Use these in the next step to properly install and configure AFC.

 ## Install the AFC Klipper Add-On
 BoxTurtle works best with the [AFC Klipper Add-On](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On).
 Follow the instructions on that Github for installation and configuration.